North Island Main Trunk: Wellington

+Central Section

 The 411 km section between Palmerston North and Hamilton was electrified at 25 kV 50 Hz AC, opened on 24 June 1988 as one of the Muldoon National Government's "Think Big" energy development projects.
 An overall cost in excess of $100 million had been projected, with some 40% being for the locomotives, but the final cost was about $250 million.
 The economics of the project was greatly undermined by the fall of the price of oil in the 1980s and the deregulation of land transport, which removed the long-distance monopoly NZR held when the cost-benefit report was written.

 EF30163 hauling The Overlander on the 25 kV AC electrified section on 22 March 2003.

 The electrification of the section, which had its genesis in a study group set up in June 1974 to report on measures to be taken to cope with increasing rail traffic volumes, received approval in 1980.
 This led to a technical study carried out with assistance from the Japanese Railway Technical Research Institute.
 The report stated that track capacity would be increased by electrification because such traction is faster and able to move more freight at once.
 The report stated, for example, that whereas a diesel locomotive could haul 720-tonne trains at 27 km/h up the Raurimu Spiral, an electric locomotive could haul 1100/1200-tonne trains at 45 km/h, cutting 3–5 hours off journey times.
 Less fuel would be needed and employing regenerative braking in electric locomotives lowers the fuel consumption further.

 Electrification's advantages were reflected in the economic evaluation in the report, which showed a rate of return of 18%.
 Sensitivity analysis showed that this high rate of return gave the project robustness against lower traffic volumes than expected (the return remained positive even if traffic fell), against significant increases in construction cost, and against lower than expected rises in the diesel fuel price.

 Part of the project included replacing the copper wire communications system with a new fibre optic communications cable (due to interference caused by AC power with the DC copper wire system) between Wellington and Auckland.
 In 1994 New Zealand Rail Limited sold the cable to Clear Communications for telephone traffic, leasing part of it back for signalling.